A Weekend in Punta Gorda – a Taste of Old Florida

 Isaac Trabue founded the town in 1884 and originally named it Trabue.
 Apparently, he didn’t play well with others and in 1887, 34 townspeople voted to incorporate and rename the town Punta Gorda, the original Spanish name meaning Fat Point.

-Where to Stay in Punta Gorda – Fisherman’s Village
+Where to Stay in Punta Gorda – Fishermen’s Village

 A series of brightly colored apartments at Fisherman's Village in Punta Gorda, Florida